 Traditionally a North East dish, pease pudding is the perfect comfort food to enjoy with a nice, warm stottie.
 Back in the day, it was adopted by London’s east-enders who’d enjoy it with faggots or a yummy saveloy sausage.
 These days, gentrification has taken hold, and you’re more likely to find it in some of the city’s more upmarket eateries.
 Butler’s Wharf Chop House on the river serves it with wild boar and venison, while at Simpson’s in the Strand you can enjoy it with oxtail faggots.
-If you’re on a budget, you’re best bet’ll be some of the larger supermarkets.
+If you’re on a budget, your best bet’ll be some of the larger supermarkets.
 Sainsbury’s currently has it for 40p.

 Black pudding has seen a bit of a revival lately and can be found on the brunch menu of many a gastropub.
 While many southerners will still wince when you reveal the ingredients, for us a full English just isn’t the same without it.
 Black pudding's origins are dubious, but one of the strongest and well-supported claims comes from Bury.
 You can buy the real Bury stuff at Sillfield Farm's stall on Borough Market.
 Or if you’re after an alternative, you can enjoy it with a first-rate fry up at grade II listed caff E Pellici in Bethnal Green.